Honeywell Aerospace: Patents

 Honeywell has numerous patents that relate to sensors and networks that monitor the operating condition of the plane.
 For example, the company has a patent for a system that measures the temperature of LED lights to determine when they are close to burning out.

 Many patents have been filed related to the air traffic modernization movement.
 One patent covers a system of cameras where multiple cameras cover an "area of interest" and their images are processed to determine the position, direction and speed of objects in the image.
 A patented algorithm determines if planes will fly too close to each other at some point in their trajectory with fewer computational resources and a patented voice command system determines the phase of flight that a plane is in to determine probable voice commands and help interpret intended commands.

 Honeywell also owns many patents that relate to aircraft components.
 A special and complex composition that prevents frost formation on windshields is patented.
-Honeywell has patents for turbine engines related to airflow, cooling and turbochargers and a patented secondary fuel system that's used to warm up the plane.
+Honeywell has patents for turbine engines related to airflow, cooling and turbochargers and a patented secondary fuel system that is used to warm up the plane.